Portrait from water color done about 1815, artist unknown.

 William Mason's son Silas emigrated from Virginia to Kentucky and arrived in Marion County, Missouri around 1832.
 Silas's son James moved to Ralls County Missouri where his son Alfred was born and died.
 Alfred's son Carl was born in Ralls County and owned grocery stores in Missouri and Kansas, returning to Hannibal, Missouri in neighboring Marion County, during the Depression.
 Carl's son and my father, Carl Jr. was born in Kansas, and like so many of the WW II generation that served in the military, lived in many places including Kansas, Missouri, Alaska, California, Ohio, and Texas.
 He eventually settled in Central Georgia where he died in 1991.

-Return to Lynn's Home Page
+Lynn's Home Page

 Last Updated Sunday, July 26,1998